reanahub/reana-client/docs/userguide.rst

 .. code-block:: console

-   $ reana-client remove file1
+   $ reana-client remove mydata.csv
-   File file1 was successfully deleted.
+   File mydata.csv was successfully deleted.
-   19 bytes freed up.
+   25356 bytes freed up.

 If you want to delete more than one file at once it is possible to use
 globbing:

 .. code-block:: console

-   $ reana-client remove '**/file*'
+   $ reana-client remove '**/*.csv'
-   File file1 was successfully deleted.
-   File file2 was successfully deleted.
+   File mydata.csv was successfully deleted.
-   File directory1/file3 was successfully deleted.
+   File mytmp/myfiltereddata.csv was successfully deleted.
-   240 bytes freed up.
+   79736 bytes freed up.

 Overriding default input parameters